 Try also these gluten-free flours: Rice flour, corn flour, soy flour and potato flour!

 - -Psyllium seed husk:

 The powder made of the ground seeds swells in liquid.
 It brings about thickness to gluten-free dough and facilitates processing.
-Perfect for almond or coconut flour, for example!
+For example perfect for almond or coconut flour!
 When using psyllium, the amount of flour should be reduced about 10-30%.
-You should test different marks because the quality and thereby the result may vary a lot.
+You should try different brands because the quality and thereby the result may vary a lot.